 The Skill of Picture Editing

-Making photographs is only half the process if you want to publish, exhibit, sell or display them.
-Choosing the right image for its intended purpose is equally important, yet it’s a skill which often gets overlooked.
-In this interactive workshop we’ll look at how to edit your photographs then select them for different uses from publication to exhibitions and competitions.
+Making photographs is only half the process if you want to publish, exhibit, sell, or display them.
+Choosing the right image for its intended purpose is equally important, yet it’s a skill often overlooked.
+In this interactive workshop, we’ll look at how to edit your photographs and select them for different uses, from publications to exhibitions and competitions.
 It will include a group image critique and a practical editing session.

-When I started as a photographer no one showed me or taught me how to edit my images, yet the editing process is fundamental to every aspect of photography from selecting for a portfolio or website, to choosing a selection to send to a picture editor for publication.
-Even if you aren’t professional or don’t intend to sell you photographs, it’s an essential skill needed when selecting images to print or to enter into competitions.
+When I started as a photographer, no one showed me or taught me how to edit my images.
+Yet editing is fundamental to every aspect of photography, from selecting a portfolio or website to choosing a selection to send to a picture editor for publication.
+Even if you aren’t professional or don’t intend to sell your photographs, it’s an essential skill needed when selecting images to print or enter competitions.

 Choosing a picture for a themed competition is very different from sending one to a magazine or website picture editor for publication.
-When we edit our photographs we usually either choose our favourite ones, rather than our best ones, or we edit with a particular purpose in mind – for example, which picture should I have printed to hang on the wall?
+When we edit our photographs, we usually choose our favourites rather than our best ones, or we edit with a particular purpose in mind—for example, which picture should I have printed to hang on the wall?

-The most common mistake which photographers make is choosing their favourite images, because favourite doesn’t equal best.
-Your favourites are often the images which have the most or best memories attached to them, yet a picture editor is looking only at the image without those memories hidden behind them.
+The most common mistake photographers make is choosing their favourite images because favourite doesn’t equal best.
+Your favourites are often the images with the most or best memories attached to them, yet a picture editor looks only at the image without those memories hidden behind it.

-In this workshop you’ll be guided through the process of choosing the most appropriate images for each of the different uses, contrasting how one image which is right for one purpose may not be for another.
-To help you to get to grips with this we’ll be looking at your own images in a group critique.
-This exercise is highly constructive and really helpful – it is not something to be nervous about.
+In this workshop, you’ll be guided through choosing the most appropriate images for each of the different uses, contrasting how one image that is right for one purpose may not be right for another.
+To help you understand this, we’ll be looking at your own images in a group critique.
+This exercise is highly constructive and really helpful—it is not something to be nervous about.

-We’ll then be looking at a selection of images and, together in a practical editing session, choosing which images work best for different uses – website, publication, exhibition and competition.
-You will leave the workshop with much greater insight into how to edit and select your images.
+We’ll then examine a selection of images and, together in a practical editing session, choose which images work best for different uses—website, publication, exhibition, and competition.
+You will leave the workshop with much greater insight into editing and selecting your images.

 Module 1